-All Full-Time Program students are REQUIRED to complete 36 hours of community service and ministry each Fall and Spring semester.
-This is a graduation requirement and will be noted on the student's transcript.
-If a student does not complete his or her hours by the end of the semester, the student will have a hold placed on their account.
+If a student does not complete his or her hours/requirements by the end of the semester, the student will receive an "F" for SERV 200 for one semester and a hold will be placed on their account.
 This will not allow the student to register for classes for the following semester.
 Upon completing the community service hours or having a plan in place, the hold will be removed allowing the student to register.
+Once the requirements are completed or a plan is in place to complete them, the hold will be removed, and the student will be allowed to register, and the grade will be converted to a "P".